 - Parking trying to get the station car park enlarged as part of the travel hub project.
-30-40 more spaces in the centre of the village - "Valley Link" Cycle track a near level link to Whitehaven, inland towns and national cycle routes.
-Overcome the busy and steep roads out of the village for cyclists and walkers. - Through traffic Speed and density, working with Sellafield in helping to reduce commuter volumes. - The beach Sustaining costs of running beach public toilets and heavily-used play parks.
-More heavily used during COVID and subsequent relaxation due to staycations - Defibrillator programme three now installed.
-Ongoing regime of management - Village planning an ongoing priority since 1976 Recent Copeland consultation has closed. - Dog fouling and litter Groups of volunteers undertake awareness campaigns and direct remedial action.
-Provide dog bags. - Heritage Interpretation lobbying for heritage signs to the village, and planning more interpretation signage in the village. - Beach Bowl Planning a natural performance arena at the beach. - Active Green and climate emergency agenda
+30-40 more spaces in the centre of the village.
+Also, EV charging - "Valley Link" Cycle/walking track a near level link to Whitehaven, inland towns and national cycle routes.
+Would overcome the busy and steep roads out of the village for cyclists and walkers. - Through traffic Speed and density, working with Sellafield in helping to minimise through commuter volumes. - The beach public facilities Run beach public toilets and play park.
+Currently almost entirely funded by the Parish council precept (Council tax). - Defibrillators Four now installed.
+Ongoing regime of management - Village planning an ongoing priority New local plan for the old Copeland area adopted by Cumberland in Nov 2024 - Dog fouling and litter Groups of volunteers undertake awareness campaigns and direct remedial action.
+Provide dog bags. - Heritage Interpretation lobbying for heritage signs to the village, and providing interpretation signs in the village and at the beach. - Active Green and climate emergency agenda